songrun/SeamAwareDecimater/README.md

 This project implements the seam-aware decimation portion of our SIGGRAPH Asia 2017 paper [Seamless: Seam erasure and seam-aware decoupling of shape from mesh resolution](https://cragl.cs.gmu.edu/seamless/).
-Seam-aware decimater simplifies a mesh while preserving its UV parameterization.
+Seam-aware decimater simplifies a mesh while preserving its UV's boundary.
 It allows the same texture to be used across all decimation levels—notably along seams.

 Our seam-aware decimation allows seamless texture reuse at all decimation levels (here, approximately 1%).
 Seams on the original model are shown in